UOSAN/uocloud_sync/README.md

 ```
 - `SRC_SHARE` is the name of the source Globus endpoint to copy from.
 For example, "SANLab Warm Storage".
 - `PATH` is the source directory to copy.
 For example, "/Devaluation".
 - `DEST_SHARE` is the name of the destination Globus endpoint to copy to.
-For example, "SANLab Talapas share".
+For example, "SANLab Talapas".
 This share points to /projects/sanlab/shared on Talapas.
 - `PATH` is the destination directory name.

 Example usage:
 - To transfer the `Devaluation\output` directory from UOCloud storage, to Talapas, creating a new directory in `/projects/sanlab/shared/Dev_temp`:
 ```
-uocloud_sync.py --src "SANLab Warm Storage:/Devaluation/output" --dest "SANLab Talapas share:/Dev_temp"
+uocloud_sync.py --src "SANLab Warm Storage:/Devaluation/output" --dest "SANLab Talapas:/Dev_temp"

     Waiting for transfer to complete with task_id: fd1a44d2-6fb1-11ea-960e-0afc9e7dd773 /Devaluation/output/DEV004_run1_16-Apr-2018_19-18.mat -> /Dev_temp/DEV004_run1_16-Apr-2018_19-18.mat